odriverobotics/ODrive/docs/can-protocol.md

 0x016 | Reboot ODrive | Master\*\*\* | |
 0x017 | Get Vbus Voltage | Master\*\*\* | Vbus Voltage | 0

 \* Note: These messages are call & response.
-The Master node sends a message with no payload, and the axis responds with the same ID and specified payload.
+The Master node sends a message with the RTR bit set, and the axis responds with the same ID and specified payload.
 \*\* Note:  These CANOpen messages are reserved to avoid bus collisions with CANOpen devices.
 They are not used by CAN Simple.
 \*\*\* Note:  These messages can be sent to either address on a given ODrive board.